boneskull/core/README.md

 or you want to create a new class from the base of another.
 Notice the call to the `this.$super`, that calls the original `title` function ultra cool your-own `Url` class, but still use the provided core `Url` class, use `$implement`.
-`$implement` adds other classes to your class, but doesn't add any inheritance to them.
+`$implement` adds other classes to your class, but doesn't add any inheritance to them, it's called _Object Composition_.

 ```js
 // we are in app/classes/cool_url.js